sgago/thestudyguide/sysdesign/sysdesign.md

 [Jepsen](https://jepsen.io/consistency) provides a really great, clickable chart with details on many kinds of DB consistency models.
 Here's an image of it:
 ![DB consistency models diagram](../imgs/jepsen_io_consistency.png)

+Note this Jepsen model has the same problem as the old school food pyramid.
+(Sugar is not better than vegetables because it's higher up on the chart!)
+Models that are higher up provide better accuracy but are slower.
+For example, Serializable is not better than Read Committed because it is on top; Read Committed is the default for many databases.
+Using Serializable everywhere could cause your website to come to a grinding halt.

 There's a lot of models, but we'll focus on the main ones.

-**Don't get these consistency models confused with consistency in distributed systems or in the CALM theorem.
-Context matters here!**
+Another very important warning: **Don't get these consistency models confused with consistency in distributed systems or the CALM theorem.
+Context matters here!
+This section is about DB consistency.**

 ##### Serializability
-Serializability is a guarantee about a transaction or group of operations concerning more than one object, and still preserves the correctness of the database.
-However, unlike serializability, there are no real-time constraints on the ordering of transactions.
+Serializability is a guarantee about a transaction - a group of operations concerning more than one object - and preserving the correctness of the database.
+However, unlike _strict serializability_, there are no real-time constraints on the ordering of transactions.
+In other words, Serializable operations may reorder transactions for efficiency, but it will still yield the correct, logical result.
 Serializable operations are not composable or provide deterministic ordering of events.
 It only requires that some equivalent serial execution exists.

-Using Google's same example, we have two transactions:
-1. Transaction T1 (Deposit): Move $200 into the savings account.
-2. Transaction T2 (Debit): Debits $150 from the checking account.
+Suppose we have two bank transactions for a checking account.
+Assume that the account has $0 initially.
+The first transaction, T1, puts $200 into checking account.
+The second transaction, T2, spends $150 from the account.

+Again,
+1. Transaction T1: Deposit $100
+2. Transaction T2: Spend $25
+3. Final amount $75

-In a serializable system, there could potentially - potentially being the keyword here - be an overdraft because T2 occurs before T1.
-The end result will be the same, however.
+In a serializable system, there could potentially - potentially being the keyword here - be an overdraft if T2 occurs before T1.
+Databases may reorder transactions such that we spend $25 before we deposit $100.
+Databases may rearrange transactions on the fly.
+- If two transactions access data at the same time, the database may decide a winner and a loser transaction.
+This can be based on locks, resources, and so on.
+- The DB may batch writes together for efficiency, though it will still maintain logical order.

+1. Transaction T2: Spend $25.
+Oh no!
+We don't have any money!
+2. Transaction T1: Deposit $100
+3. Final amount: $75

+Even if T2 occurs before T1, serializable guarantees that the end result will be $50 in the checking account.

 Whew, are we done!?
 No.